allenxyliu/allenxyliu.github.io/_pages/publications.md

 Trade Policy Uncertainty and the Labor Share: Evidence from Chinese Manufacturers <br>
 with Yu Liu, Yong Tan, and Cheng Zhao.
 2025.

-Population Aging and Robot Adoption: Evidence from China <br>
-with Kerui Du, Zonglai Kou, and Cheng Zhao.
-2025. <br> Forthcoming in **Journal of Population Economics**

 Outward FDI and Tightening Environmental Regulations: The Case of China <br>
 with Kerui Du, Zonglai Kou, and Yi Luo.
 2025. <br>
 Revise and Resubmit at **Economic Inquiry**